 Do verification and validation overlap?

-They don’t often overlap during development, but it’s not common to see verification and validation overlap during software testing.
+During development, they don’t often overlap, but it’s not common to see verification and validation overlap during software testing.